Karunabist/learning/README.md

 **g.
 What is life?**

-Life is solving a single problem after acquiring knowledge of all other fields related to this problem.
+Think like everything is problems and find the soultions for problems.Life is solving a single problem after acquiring knowledge of all other fields related to this problem.

+**h.
+What will I do? how will I think?**

+Learning by doing or reverse engineering or doing by experiments or try to coding every problem.

 <table width="100%">